PandABlocks/PandABlocks-FPGA/docs/tutorials/tutorial2_position_capture.rst

 --------------------

 This design has two CLOCK Blocks, which are enabled as soon as the PCAP Block becomes active.
-The first CLOCK triggers PCAP on its falling edge, while the second triggers a COUNTER to increment by one on its rising edge.
+The first CLOCK triggers PCAP on its falling edge (as PCAP.TRIG_EDGE="Falling"), while the second triggers a COUNTER to increment by one on its rising edge.
 We start off with both CLOCK Blocks set to a period of 1s, so each second the COUNTER will increment by one, followed by a PCAP trigger half a second later.
 This is best viewed as a timing diagram:

 .. timing_plot::
    :path: docs/tutorials/tutorial2.timing.ini